+Executive

-Executive Vice President and President, Heavy Vehicles Group, Dana
+Vice President and

+President,

+Heavy Vehicles

+Group, Dana

-Aziz Aghili, 63, joined the Company's Board on March 1, 2022.
+Aziz Aghili, 64, joined the Company's Board on March 1, 2022.
 Mr. Aghili serves as Executive Vice President and President, Heavy Vehicle Group of Dana Incorporated, a global leader in drivetrain and e-propulsion systems for commercial and industrial vehicles.
 Mr. Aghili joined Dana Incorporated in 2009 as President of Dana Europe, before being named President of Dana Asia-Pacific in 2010, President of Off Highway Driveline Technologies in 2011, Executive Vice President and President of Highway Driveline Technologies in 2012, and to his present position in 2021.
-Prior to joining Dana Incorporated, Mr. Aghili spent more than 20 years at ArvinMeritor (now Meritor, Inc.), Light Vehicle Systems division, most recently serving as Vice President and General Manager of Body Systems, a \$1.4 billion division with 24 global manufacturing facilities based in Europe.
+During his time with Dana, Mr. Aghili has also led the company's Global Aftermarket group.
+Prior to joining Dana Incorporated, Mr. Aghili spent more than 20 years at Meritor, where he most recently served as Vice President and General Manager of Body Systems, a \$1.4 billion division with 24 global manufacturing facilities based in Europe.
+Additionally, he held strategic leadership positions around the world, including Vice President and General Manager of Asia Pacific and Vice President of Global Procurement, Commercial Marketing, and Business Development - Asia Pacific.
+Mr. Aghili also spent several years in the U.S., Malaysia, and Australia.
 Before joining Meritor, he worked for Nissan Motor Company and General Electric Plastics.
 Mr. Aghili is a member of the Board of Directors of Columbus McKinnon Corporation.